GTN-Quebec/lom2mlr/documentation.md

 ##### A UUID calculated from non-work email and `N` (`person_uuid_from_email_fn`, enabled)

-In the (pathological) absence of FN, we can recompose it from the `N`.
+In the (pathological) absence of FN, we can assemble it from the `N` elements.
+In that case, we use the western sequence: prefix, given, additional, surname, suffix.
-TODO: Explain name transition.

     :::xml
     <lifeCycle>